DovetailSoftware/sdk-docs/docfx_project/sdk/toolkit_html/fcsfa/fcsfa_cr_contr_itm.md

 comments                              No                           Comments about the line item

 quoted_site                           No                           Site ID of the site for auto-install.
-If auto-install = True, this must be
+If auto-install = True, this must be supplied

-supplied

 serviced_at_site                   No                           The site ID of the site servicing the line

 parent_objid                         Yes                         The objid of the parent line item.
-If set to �1 then this is a parent line item

-                                                                                If set to �2 then this is a stand-alone item.
+If set to -1 then this is a parent line item.
+If set to -2 then this is a stand-alone item.

 po_num                                 No                           Purchase order number for this line item.
-Must be a valid purchase order

-number for the schedule specified above
+Must be a valid purchase order number for the schedule specified above

 int_fld1, int_fld2                   No                           Names of additional fields to write